Conflig/source2_model_exporter/README.md

 Source2 Model Exporter

-is and simple to use plagin for blender I've create along the development of my map for Couter strike 2 quick dislamer!
-AI was use to help me create this plugin.
-I have limited knowlage of programing and this tool was made to help me but since I have found it really usefull ive decited to makeit aviable to everyone but if you dont like Ai was involved i fully understand
+It is a simple-to-use plugin for Blender that I created during the development of my map for Counter-Strike 2.

+Quick disclaimer!
+AI was used to help me create this plugin.
+I have limited knowledge of programming, and this tool was made to assist me.
+However, since I found it really useful, I decided to make it available to everyone.
+If you don’t like that AI was involved, I fully understand.

 ![image](https://github.com/user-attachments/assets/ff6b0c82-2650-48fc-ab83-fb12c15f584a)